 - 1. Apply quantitative skills in environmental measurements, unit conversions and univariate statistics. - 2.
 Collect and record field data. - 3.
 Prepare laboratory reports. - 4.
 Read maps and orient themselves in the field. - 5.
 Sample and inventory flora and fauna. - 6.
 Measure abiotic components of the environment, such as air, water, and energy. - 7.
 Utilize computer software for the analysis of environmental data.

 Grading:

 Lab Assignments/Homework 50%

+Field notebook 5%

-Midterm exam 25%
+Midterm exam 20%

 Comprehensive final 25%

 Course Grading:

 Final letter grades for the course generally mean the following percentage of points: